-- Items that begin with an asterisk (
+- WHM requires that you set items that begin with an asterisk (

 - Select the Contact Information or Basic Config tabs to view only those sections of options.
-The interface displays the All tab, which contains all of the options, by default.
+The All tab displays all available options.

 This section allows you to configure the following options:

 |Enter one or more email addresses to contact in case a problem arises with this server|

 Enter an email address to serve as your contact address if problems occur.
 The system also uses this address to create the